wp-plugins/post-feature-widget/readme.txt

 == Upgrade Notice ==

+= 1.5 =

+The Featured Post Widget is now available with German translation

 = 1.6 =

 The Featured Post Widget is now available with Dutch translation

-= 1.5 =
+= 1.7 =

-The Featured Post Widget is now available with German translation
+Small changes in the handling that provide more accurate working